gooddata/gooddata-ui/docs/afm.md

 AFM is a combination of attributes, measures and filters that describes a query that you want to execute.
 In terms of underlying API, it is similar to creating an insight using [Analytical Designer](https://help.gooddata.com/display/doc/Create+an+Insight+with+Analytical+Designer).

+**Just a quick reminder:** A measure contains the numeric data (eg. Revenue), it can be sliced according to a selected attribute (eg. City, date in years, or both) and filtered by attribute value(s) or date contraints.
+More in [platform intro](platform_intro.md#main-concepts).

 ## Structure